pfertyk/blog/content/2016-11-08-run-eslint-on-each-pull-request.md

 ## Code changes

-You need to update your linter.
-New version is already available in my [repository](github.com/pfertyk/lint-review).
-The only change was to put proper node modules in `package.json` file:
+Next you need to update your linter.
+New version is already available in my [repository](github.com/pfertyk/lint-review), you can just clone it and push it to Heroku.
+The only modification was to put proper modules in `package.json` file:

 ```json
 {